 Use a descriptive anchor text when linking to or from other posts on your website.
 This way when crawlers come to your site.
 They will be able to know what the posts you linked to are really about.

-A good example of this is when I linked to my post about starting an affiliate marketing business and creating a free website.
-Did you notice how the keywords I used to link to those posts?
+A good example of this is when I linked to my post about affiliate marketing and creating a free website.
+Did you notice the keywords I used to link to those posts?
+They are called anchor texts.

 Link more to important pages